Login

 The recovery period of property is the number of years over which you recover its cost or other basis.
 It is determined based on the depreciation system (GDS or ADS) used.

-The recovery periods available is determined by the depreciation method selected.
-The calculator automatically limits the choice of recovery periods to the ones that are appropriate for the method selected.
+The available recovery periods are determined by the depreciation method selected.
+The calculator automatically limits the choices to the recovery periods appropriate for the selected method.

-In general, recovery periods are longer under ADS than they are under GDS.
+In general, recovery periods are longer under ADS than under GDS.

-Depreciation Method - Currently, the taxpayer may select from one of four depreciation methods.
+Depreciation Method — Taxpayers may select from four depreciation methods.
 Three methods fall under GDS and one under ADS.
-Two GDS methods use a declining balance equation that has the effect of accelerating the tax benefit.
+Two GDS methods use a declining balance formula that accelerates the deduction.

 The Modified Accelerated Cost Recovery System (MACRS) is used to recover the basis of most business and investment property placed in service after 1986.
 MACRS consists of two depreciation systems, the General Depreciation System (GDS) and the Alternative Depreciation System (ADS).
 Generally, these systems provide different methods and recovery periods to use in figuring depreciation deductions.